rlridenour/old-blog-2/content/psych.md

 * Margin of error: the range from the survey result that the right answer could be in
     * If N is the sample size and the population is very large, then the margin of error at the 95% confidence level is roughly 1 divided by the square root of N.

+# Developmental Processes #

+## Models ##

+* Children are involved in religion in ways that have lifelong consequences.
+* Outcome depends on parents

+### Ancient Wisdom ###

+Proverbs 22:6, "Train up a child in the way he should go, and when he is old he will not depart from it."

+## Child Religious Development ##

+* Children are not adults
+* Minds do not work like adults'.
+* May not mean the same thing by religious words.
+* Ideas are hung on words.
+Adults have many words, children only a few.
+* Questions children ask
+    * Does God die like everyone else?
+    * How does God pick up the dead people?
+    * How old is God?
+* View prayer as a tool.
+    * "Next time I'm going to pray before I throw the dice!"

+### Stages of Religious Concepts ###

+1. Fairy-tale stage (3-6)
+2. Realistic stage (7-12)
+3. Individualistic stage (13-18)

+Why was Moses afraid to look at God?

+1. Because God had a funny face
+2. Because it was a ball of fire or bright light.
+3. Because God is holy and the world is sinful.

+Prayer

+* Children asked about prayer
+* Global, undifferentiated stage (5-7)
+* Concrete, differentiated stage (7-9)
+    * Uttering requests
+* Abstract, differentiated stage (11-12)
+    * Conversation with God

+## Learning and Socialization ##

+* Learning is based on reward, punishment, reinforcement, imitation and modeling.
+* Attachment theory
+    * Children need haven of safety and secure base

+## Interdependence ##

+* US and China on origin of the world
+* US, 8-10, prefer creation
+* China, uniformly evolution
+* Views about soul
+    * Children apply it to plants, furniture
+    * Mennonite children did not.
+* Parenting styles
+    * Authoritarian
+        * Demanding, not responsive
+    * Authoritative
+        * Demanding and responsive
+    * Permissive
+        * Not demanding, responsive (give in to children)
+    * Rejecting
+        * Neither demanding nor responsive
+* Authoritative parenting has greatest chance of developing socially responsible children.

+## Youth ##

+* Peers
+* Increased mental ability
+* Individuation and identity
+* Doubt

+### Kohlberg ###

+Story: druggist charging ten times (2,000 dollars)for medicine than it costs to make.
+Woman will die without the drug.
+Druggist refuses to sell it for the 1,000 dollars that her husband has raised.
+Husband breaks in and steals the drug.
+Was he right?

+Stages:

+1. Punishment and obedience stage
+2. Instrumental relativist orientation
+    1. Right and wrong are determined by reward
+3. Interpersonal concordance (good boy)
+4. Social system maintenance
+5. Social contract orientation
+6. Universal ethical principles

+## Lifespan Models ##

+## Stages of Faith Development ##

+1. Intuitive–Projective Faith
+2. Mythic–Literal Faith
+3. Synthetic–Conventional Faith
+4. Inductive–Reflective Faith
+5. Conjunctive Faith
+6. Universalizing Faith